 The bottom two plots show a collection of curves from two more datasets.
 The first are annual counts of the number of sightings for 15 different bird species at the Kodak National Wildlife Refuge in Alaska between 1986 to 2005.
 The final plot shows a summary measure called mean diffusivity that results from a brain imaging technique known as diffusion tensor imaging.
 The mean diffusivity at 93 positions in a particular tract in the brain is shown for five subjects.

 More information about functional data analysis

-An important assumption in functional data analysis is that the underlying functions are smooth, i.e. generally well-behaved and not too wiggly.
-Functional data analysis is particularly useful when you wish to learn information about the rate of change (i.e. the derivatives) of the subject.
+An important assumption is that the underlying functions are smooth, i.e. generally well-behaved and not too wiggly.
+This type of data analysis is particularly useful when you wish to learn information about the rate of change (i.e. the derivatives) of the subject.
 A classic example from physics would be to study the speed and acceleration of an object given measurements of its position over time.

-Though the underlying mathematical theory involved can be quite complicated, analyzing the data in practice is accomplished using simple extensions of popular tools from multivariate statistics.
+Whilst the underlying mathematical theory can be quite complicated, analyzing the data in practice is accomplished using simple extensions of popular tools from multivariate statistics.
 One frequently used approach is an extension of principal components analysis to functional data called FPCA.